 In conventional oxygen therapy, the flow used is generally low, due to the fact that high flow rates without an appropriate humidity level may cause discomfort.
-Within this context, FiO2 received by the patient may also vary, depending greatly on the patient's inspiratory flow rate.
+Within this context, FiO_2 received by the patient may also vary, depending greatly on the patient's inspiratory flow rate.
 In this scenario, high-flow nasal cannula (HFNC) allow oxygen administration of up to 80 L/min with a high humidity level; solving the issues raised in the past.
-Advance, Neo and Ts ventilators now have this feature, which allows an optimal transition between Invasive Ventilation, Non-Invasive Ventilation and High-Flow Oxygen Therapy.